project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/Random Generator Completeness Test/readme.md

 ### Random Generator Completeness Test

 There are many different tests to assess the quality of a random-number generator.
-The Diehard suite of tests from Prof. G. Marsaglia was the first in wide-spread use, and a lot more tests have been developped since.
+The Diehard suite of tests from Prof. G. Marsaglia was the first in wide-spread use, and a lot more tests have been developed since.
 Presented here is a test for completeness.
 Linear Pseudorandom Number Generators have an exact amount of numbers they generate before the return to their starting point (wrap around).
 A good generator generates all possible numbers exactly once before wrapping around.
-During the development of specific variants of such generators it is usefull to be able to do such a check.
+During the development of specific variants of such generators it is useful to be able to do such a check.

 The method used here is brute-force.
 It needs a decent CPU and at least 512 MB of continuous memory to run in a reasonable time.
-But a Raspberry Pi has enough memeory and is fast enough to run a check in reasonable time.
+But a Raspberry Pi has enough memory and is fast enough to run a check in reasonable time.

 ##### It functions thus: